How does Jesus' use of "generation" in Matthew 24:33 fit into end-time prophecy?

 Ted’s Response:

 Decades ago, when I first began studying Bible prophecy, the common belief was that a "generation" was 40 years.
 Thus, when 1988 (forty years after Israel became a nation) rolled around, many were saying that the 70th Week covenant must be imminent.
 When it didn't happen, the same people began looking at 1967 as the beginning point of the 40-year "generation."
-Indeed, the 40th anniversary of the six-day war in Israel was in June 2007, after the 70th Week may have begun with the initiation of the European Neighbourhood Policy.
+The 40th anniversary of the six-day war in Israel was in June 2007, which came and went without incident or notable significance.

 Secondly, and more importantly, let us look more closely at Matthew 24:32-34:

 Indeed, the term "fig tree" by Jesus most likely is a prophetic reference to Israel.
-But in the past several decades, many prophecy buffs have tried to force that to be a modern-day "budding" of Israel in 1948, or of Jerusalem as its official capital in 1967.
+In the past several decades, many prophecy buffs have tried to force that to be a modern-day "budding" of Israel in 1948, or of Jerusalem as its official capital in 1967.

-Consider, though, that this passage by Jesus, after He had just described the majority of the 70th Week up through the Rapture event (Matthew 24:3-31), very well may be referring to the ultimate "budding" of Israel (24:32) at the end of the 70th Week.
-It is then that
+Consider, though, that this passage by Jesus, after He had just described many of the occurrences taking place during the 70th Week up through the Rapture event (Matthew 24:3-31), very well may be referring to the ultimate "budding" of Israel (24:32) at the end of the 70th Week.
+At that time,

-Thus, whenever we see the events of the 70th Week definitively taking place, we will know that Israel's final deliverance and glorious "budding" is near (24:33).
+Thus, perhaps when we see the events of the 70th Week definitively taking place, we will know that Israel's final deliverance and glorious "budding" is near (24:33).

-Regardless of how long a "generation" is, the specific generation that sees the events of the 70th Week taking place—at least, those of that generation who remain alive and/or are resurrected/raptured—certainly also will see the return of Christ and the glorious "budding" of Israel.
+In my opinion, the specific length of a "generation" is irrelevant.
+What matters is that the generation that sees the events of the 70th Week taking place also will see the return of Christ and the glorious "budding" of Israel.
 Therefore, I believe that any speculation of the actual length of a "generation," mentioned by Jesus in His Olivet Discourse, is immaterial.

 Return to Email Questions and Ted’s Responses